addzey/addzey.dev/content/rhcsa.md

 +++

 # Introduction
 Below are my study notes created while preparing to take the RHCSA exam
+I have sat and **passed** RHCSA on 26/09/2023

 You can create a RedHat developer account for free which includes a RHEL subscription for up to 16 devices: https://developers.redhat.com/

 ## Understand and use essential tools